General Questions

 What is counselling?

-Counselling is a confidential process where a trained professional helps you explore thoughts, feelings, and behaviours to improve your well-being. -
+Counselling is a confidential process where a trained professional helps you explore thoughts, feelings, and behaviours to improve your well-being.

 How do I know if I need counselling?

-If you're feeling overwhelmed, stuck, anxious, depressed, or having trouble in relationships or with life transitions, counselling can help. -
+If you're feeling overwhelmed, stuck, anxious, depressed, or having trouble in relationships or with life transitions, counselling can help.

 What’s the difference between counselling and therapy?

 The terms are often used interchangeably, though "therapy" can imply a broader scope or longer-term process.
-It depends on the provider’s background and the issue being addressed. -
+It depends on the provider’s background and the issue being addressed.

 How do I choose the right counsellor?

 Look for someone whose approach and personality feel like a good fit.
-You might also consider their specialty areas, qualifications, and whether you feel comfortable with them after an initial consultation. -
+You might also consider their specialty areas, qualifications, and whether you feel comfortable with them after an initial consultation.

 What if I don’t feel a connection with my counsellor?

 That’s okay—fit is important.
 It’s fine to switch and find someone who feels like a better match.
+Your comfort is of utmost importance and we prioritise the therapeutic relationship in our practice.
+We welcome any feedback and would be happy to refer you to another counsellor if needed.

 During Counselling